-473 Streamflow as Proxy for Stream Depletion Monitoring - not suitable
+Streamflow as Proxy for Stream Depletion Monitoring - not suitable

-Direct measurement of streamflow at the Yreka gauge or any other gauge is also not a suitable 474 proxy for surface water depletion in the Shasta Valley because it is affected by several factors 475 other than groundwater use.
-The Yreka gauge provides an overall water balance of the region 476 because it is near the outlet of the basin.
-During the summer baseflow season, stream gauges 477 along the main stem of the Shasta river can provide a direct measure of the total groundwater 478 contribution from the Shasta River Valley Basin to the stream (see approach for ISW Minimum 479 Thresholds).
-That groundwater contribution to streamflow is a function of groundwater use for 480 pumping, of winter and spring recharge from precipitation and irrigation on the valley floor, of winter 481 and spring recharge from tributaries on the upper alluvial fans, of mountain front recharge, and of 482 surface water diversions (Chapter 2.2.3.3.).
-It is a function of both, their total amounts and the 483 temporal dynamics of these amounts (pumping, recharge, diversions, etc.).
-484 mentation, collect more data, and at the GSP update provide a stream depletion approach based on more reliable results produced by the further calibrated SWGM.
+Direct measurement of streamflow at the Yreka gauge or any other gauge is also not a suitable proxy for surface water depletion in the Shasta Valley because it is affected by several factors other than groundwater use.
+The Yreka gauge provides an overall water balance of the region because it is near the outlet of the basin.
+During the summer baseflow season, stream gauges along the main stem of the Shasta river can provide a direct measure of the total groundwater contribution from the Shasta River Valley Basin to the stream (see approach for ISW Minimum Thresholds).
+That groundwater contribution to streamflow is a function of groundwater use for pumping, of winter and spring recharge from precipitation and irrigation on the valley floor, of winter and spring recharge from tributaries on the upper alluvial fans, of mountain front recharge, and of surface water diversions (Chapter 2.2.3.3.).
+It is a function of both, their total amounts and the temporal dynamics of these amounts (pumping, recharge, diversions, etc.).

-485 Quantifying Stream Depletion Using a baseflow measurement approach (preliminary approach for 486 the first 5-years of implementation)
+Quantifying Stream Depletion Using a baseflow measurement approach (preliminary approach for the first 5-years of implementation)

-487 To overcome the issue of using groundwater levels as proxy or streamflow as proxy, a baseflow 488 approach has been developed where stream flows are measured upstream and downstream and diversions are measured in between, and any differences between these flows can be attributed to contributions from groundwater.
-The goal is to use this approach for the first 5 years of imple-
+To overcome the issue of using groundwater levels as proxy or streamflow as proxy, and while waiting for a better calibrated version of the SWGM, a baseflow approach has been developed where stream flows are measured upstream and downstream and diversions are measured in between, and any differences between these flows can be attributed to contributions from groundwater.
+The goal is to use this approach for the first 5 years of implementation, collect more data, and at the GSP update provide a stream depletion approach based on more reliable results produced by the further calibrated SWGM.

-493 The interconnected surface water (ISW) monitoring network includes two surface water gaging lo-494 cations, measured surface water diversions, and one groundwater elevation.
-A table of monitoring 495 sites for ISW is provided as Table 4 and Figure 7.
+The interconnected surface water (ISW) monitoring network includes two surface water gaging locations, measured surface water diversions, and one groundwater elevation.
+A table of monitoring sites for ISW is provided as Table 4 and Figure 7.
+Three piezometer transects are also part of the ISW monitoring network and will be integrated into the SMC network at the 5-year GSP update (see Appendix 2-H).